athompbi/NPI_checker/README.md

 root                    (project root folder)
 +-- NPI_checker         (source code)
-  +-- program           (specific classes)
   +-- __main__.py       (program entry point)
   +-- README.md         (general info)

 Usage
-This program can be used to determine if an NPI number is valid.
-It can also be used as a checking tool when studying for the pharmacy technician certification exam to verify that answers to NPI math questions.
+This program can be used to determine if an NPI or DEA number is valid.
+It can also be used as a checking tool when studying for the pharmacy technician certification exam to verify answers to NPI and DEA number math questions.
+This program cannot be used to check if an NPI or DEA number is registered to a medical provider.

 Author